 - 6 Inch Zebra Cake (my daughter’s 1st birthday cake)

 Homemade strawberry frosting with real, natural strawberry flavor!

 - 1 cup (235g) unsalted butter, softened to room temperature

 - 1/4 cup (60ml) heavy cream or whole milk, at room temperature

 - salt, to taste

 - Using a blender or food processor, process the freeze-dried strawberries into a powdery crumb.
 You should have around 1/2 cup.
 Set aside.

 - In a large bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter on medium-high speed until creamy, about 2 minutes.
-Add confectioners’ sugar, strawberry powder, cream, and vanilla.
+Add confectioners’ sugar, strawberry powder, heavy cream/milk, and vanilla.
 Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
 Taste.
+Add 1-2 more Tablespoons of heavy cream/milk if needed to thin out, if desired.
+(I usually add at least 1 more.)
 Add a pinch of salt if frosting is too sweet.

-This recipe is enough to frost 12-18 cupcakes or one 9x13 quarter sheet cake.
-1.5x the recipe for a double layer cake.
+- Quantity: This recipe is enough to frost 12-18 cupcakes or a thin layer on a 9×13 inch quarter sheet cake.
+1.5x the recipe for a two layer cake.
 (Doubling the recipe would be far too much.)